mythril-forge/homebrew-classes/wizard/wizard-spellcasting.md

 ### Ritual Casting
 You can cast a wizard spell as a ritual if that spell has the ritual tag and you have the spell prepared.

-You can cast a wizard spell as a ritual if that spell has the ritual tag and you have the spell in your spellbook.
-You don't need to have the spell prepared.

 ### Spellcasting Focus
 You can use an arcane focus (found in chapter 5) as a spellcasting focus for your wizard spells.